regulad/crust-tastic/README.md

 crust_tastic:
   favicon: truthy/falsey # Controls the favicon of the webpage.
 If you would like to use a custom path, substitute truthy/falsey with /path/to/favicon, otherwise it will use the root of the site.
   gtag: G-YOURTAGHERE # Controls site gtag.
-  header: # Controls displaying the header.
+  addons:
     menu:
       google_search: 96969696969696969 # Controls Google Programmable Search.
 Enter your CX value.
       navigation: false # See below.
+    jump: truthy/falesy # Controls displaying the "Jump to top of page button."
+  header: # Controls displaying the header.
     title: truthy/falesy # Controls displaying the title.
     github_desc: truthy/falsey # Controls showing the GitHub description next to the title.
     pin: true # Pins header to the top of the page.